Jappie3/zanzi-doc/backend/ansible.md

 ## 2. Some background on Ansible and Docker

 - In [backend.md](./backend.md) you can read more about the applications that make up the backend, this part will go in detail about the installation and configuration of the server
-- There is an Ansible playbook for configuring the server, which can be run with `ansible-playbook -K -i ansible.cfg FLWSB-backend-ansible.yaml`
+- There is an Ansible playbook for configuring the server, which can be run with `ansible-playbook -K -i hosts FLWSB-backend-ansible.yaml`

 ### Ansible